urbit/docs/tutorials/arvo/cli-tutorial.md

     *?
 ```

-Called to determine whether the app may be connected to.
+Called to determine whether a session may be opened or connected to.
 For example, you
 may only want the local ship to be able to connect.

 #### `+on-connect`